Ancient Egyptian afterlife beliefs: Rebirth

 There were numerous ways for Egyptians to secure their fate.
 Many of the actions Egyptian people took after death were to influence the god's decision in allowing for another life.

 After judgement, entities were thought to return to the Mother Goddess' womb.
 During this stage, the soul meets its former body that is restored.
-To demonstrate, in the Book of Dead there is a series of lines that read as follows, "I unite your limbs, I hold your discharges together, I surround your flesh, I drive away the fluids of your decay, I sweep away your b3w, I wipe away your tears, I heal all your limbs, each being united with the other; I surround you with the work of the weaving goddess, I complete you and form you as Re."
+To demonstrate, in the Book of Dead there is a series of lines that read as follows, "I unite your limbs, I hold your discharges together, I surround your flesh, I drive away the fluids of your decay, I sweep away your bꜣw, I wipe away your tears, I heal all your limbs, each being united with the other; I surround you with the work of the weaving goddess, I complete you and form you as Re."
 The belief continues as the nude being approaches the Goddess and enters her womb as her son.
 To compare, this dogma is deeply related to the birth of the sun god Ra, who enters the goddess's womb every night, and is reborn as the sun rises.
 Ra's relation to the afterlife is very connected through the religious components that justify the rising and setting of the sun.

 Ultimately, the immortality desired by ancient Egyptians was reflected in endless lives.
 By doing worthy deeds in their current life, they would be granted a second life for all of eternity.